-Classified Employees: Classified employees scheduled for a minimum of twenty (20) hours per week shall receive two (2) personal leave days per year which they must request by submitting a leave request form at least three (3) working days in advance to the immediate supervisor.
+Classified Employees: Classified employees scheduled for a minimum of twenty (20) hours per week shall receive three (3) personal leave days per year which they must request by submitting a leave request form at least three (3) working days in advance to the immediate supervisor.
 03.2231

-Employees taking personal leave must file a personal affidavit on their return to work stating that the leave was personal in nature.
+Employees taking personal leave must file a personal statement on their return to work stating that the leave was personal in nature.
 Unused personal leave days will be transferred and credited to the employee’s accumulated sick leave account on June 30th.
 03.1231/03.2231

 Sick Leave

 All certified and classified full-time employees are entitled to ten (10) days of paid sick leave each school year.
 Sick leave days not taken during the school year they were granted accumulate without limit for all employees.
-Upon return to work an employee claiming sick leave must file a personal affidavit or a certificate of a physician stating that the employee was ill or that the employee was absent for the purpose of attending to a member of the immediate family who was ill.
+Upon return to work an employee claiming sick leave must file a personal statement or a certificate of a physician stating that the employee was ill or that the employee was absent for the purpose of attending to a member of the immediate family who was ill.
 03.1232/03.2232

 See the “Retirement” section for information about reimbursement for unused sick leave at retirement.